latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eviction prevention assistance programs Wake County.
+Eviction prevention programs in Wake County.

-There is a focus in Wake County of offering eviction help to tenants facing a short term, unexpected hardship.
+There is a focus in Wake County NC of offering help to tenants that have an eviction notice and that are facing a short term, unexpected financial hardship.
 However, in limited cases, there may also be assistance to residents living in chronic homeless and/or with a mental health condition.
-Additional support can be offered to veterans from the SSVF service or disabled.
-The application process for eviction or rehousing programs will involve an assessment from a case manager.
+Additional homeless prevention support can be offered to veterans from the SSVF service or disabled.
+Find help stopping an eviction in Wake County and the Raleigh NC area.

+All government and charitable resources, including government grants, are limited.
+The application process for eviction or rehousing programs will involve an assessment from a case manager, often part of Coordinated Entry.
 Whether a household has an eviction or pay or quit notice from their landlord, or even they are currently homeless, the programs will try to help clients move into a new property or allow them to continue to live independently.
 Also note that the family must have a source of income when seeking assistance.

 Rehousing for the homeless in Raleigh area

-Rapid rehousing involves many agencies in the Wake County region.
-Many are part of the Continuum of Care.
-Some of the partners include Housing and Urban Development, Triangle Family Services, and the United Way.
 For people that were evicted in the past, they can access holistic case management as well as money for paying for a small amount of any rehousing expenses.
 HUD grants may be used for paying for moving costs, rental or utility deposits, lease application fees, and rent in advance payments as well.

-Programs for stopping evictions
+Financial programs in Wake County for stopping evictions

 Or when government money has not been allocated to these Raleigh North Carolina agencies, then the eviction assistance may be non-monetary.
 This will often involve a case worker or attorney contacting the landlord to try to find a solution such as a payment plan on any back rent owed.
 The mediation process can also involve local energy companies keeping the power on so that the apartment is still classified can be liveable.